ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.JournalStopOp`                  PDF only: end current operation :meth:`Document.JournalUndo`                    PDF only: undo current operation :meth:`Document.LayerUIConfigs`                 PDF only: list of optional content intents :meth:`Document.SetLayout`                      re-paginate the document (if supported) :meth:`Document.SetLanguage`                    set language
+:meth:`Document.JournalStopOp`                  PDF only: end current operation :meth:`Document.JournalUndo`                    PDF only: undo current operation :meth:`Document.LayerUIConfigs`                 PDF only: list of optional content intents :meth:`Document.SetLayout`                      Re-paginate the document (if supported) :meth:`Document.SetLanguage`                    Set language
-:meth:`Document.LoadPage`                       load a page :meth:`Document.MakeBookmark`                   create a page pointer in reflowable documents :meth:`Document.MovePage`                       PDF only: move a page to different location in doc :meth:`Document.NeedAppearances`                PDF only: get/set /NeedAppearances property :meth:`Document.NewPage`                        PDF only: insert a new empty page :meth:`Document.NextLocation`                   return (chapter, pno) of following page :meth:`Document.PageCropBox`                    PDF only: the unrotated page rectangle :meth:`Document.PageXref`                       PDF only: `xref` of a page number :meth:`Document.GetPages`                       iterator over a page range :meth:`Document.GetPdfCatelog`                  PDF only: `xref` of catalog (root) :meth:`Document.GetPdfTrailer`                  PDF only: trailer source :meth:`Document.PrevLocation`                   return (chapter, pno) of preceding page :meth:`Document.GetLocationFromPageNumber`      convert pno to (chapter, page) :meth:`Document.GetPageNumberFromLocation`      convert (chapter, pno) to page number :meth:`Document.GetMetadata`                    get metadata :meth:`Document.GetPageXref`                    get `xref` of page number :meth:`Document.LoadOutline`                    load first outline :meth:`Document.ReloadPage`                     PDF only: provide a new copy of a page :meth:`Document.ForgetPage`                     remove a page from document page dict :meth:`Document.ResolveNames`                   PDF only: Convert destination names into a Dictionary :meth:`Document.ExtendTocItems`                 add color info to all items of an extended TOC list :meth:`Document.Save`                           PDF only: save the document :meth:`Document.SaveIncremental`                PDF only: save the document incrementally :meth:`Document.Scrub`                          PDF only: remove sensitive data :meth:`Document.SearchPageFor`                  search for a string on a page :meth:`Document.Select`                         PDF only: select a subset of pages :meth:`Document.SetLayerUIConfig`               PDF only: set OCG visibility temporarily :meth:`Document.SetLayer`                       PDF only: mass changing OCG states
+:meth:`Document.LoadPage`                       Load a page :meth:`Document.MakeBookmark`                   Create a page pointer in reflowable documents :meth:`Document.MovePage`                       PDF only: move a page to different location in doc :meth:`Document.NeedAppearances`                PDF only: get/set /NeedAppearances property :meth:`Document.NewPage`                        PDF only: insert a new empty page :meth:`Document.NextLocation`                   Return (chapter, pno) of following page :meth:`Document.PageCropBox`                    PDF only: the unrotated page rectangle :meth:`Document.PageXref`                       PDF only: `xref` of a page number :meth:`Document.GetPages`                       Iterator over a page range :meth:`Document.GetPdfCatelog`                  PDF only: `xref` of catalog (root) :meth:`Document.GetPdfTrailer`                  PDF only: trailer source :meth:`Document.PrevLocation`                   Return (chapter, pno) of preceding page :meth:`Document.GetLocationFromPageNumber`      Convert pno to (chapter, page) :meth:`Document.GetPageNumberFromLocation`      Convert (chapter, pno) to page number :meth:`Document.GetMetadata`                    Get metadata :meth:`Document.GetPageXref`                    Get `xref` of page number :meth:`Document.LoadOutline`                    Load first outline :meth:`Document.ReloadPage`                     PDF only: provide a new copy of a page :meth:`Document.ForgetPage`                     Remove a page from document page dict :meth:`Document.ResolveNames`                   PDF only: Convert destination names into a Dictionary :meth:`Document.ExtendTocItems`                 Add color info to all items of an extended TOC list :meth:`Document.Save`                           PDF only: save the document :meth:`Document.SaveIncremental`                PDF only: save the document incrementally :meth:`Document.Scrub`                          PDF only: remove sensitive data :meth:`Document.SearchPageFor`                  Search for a string on a page :meth:`Document.Select`                         PDF only: select a subset of pages :meth:`Document.SetLayerUIConfig`               PDF only: set OCG visibility temporarily :meth:`Document.SetLayer`                       PDF only: mass changing OCG states